polyseam/cndi/README.md

 of `cndi/` and the old.

-You are also able to modify the manifests in `cndi/cluster` and make changes to `cndi/nodes.json` yourself, but be careful: if you then run `cndi overwrite-with -f my-new-config.json` after manual changes, you will blast those changes away unless they are also present in `my-new-config.json` .
+You are also able to modify the manifests in `cndi/cluster` and make changes to `cndi/terraform` resources yourself, but be careful: if you then run `cndi overwrite-with -f my-new-config.json` after manual changes, you will blast those changes away unless they are also present in `my-new-config.json` .